SonDePoisson/Embedded-Sound-Recognition/README.md

 TODO :
-- Run MFCC_from_C in MFCC.ipynb to check if it's working
 - Run Classification & TFLite_converter

 - Fix wavefile_read() in the main to get int16_t data and then treat it with the same MFCC than lolis